Wild Thailand Family Adventure

 - Two full-day experiences: Wildlife Friends Foundation Thailand experience; island-hopping off the coast of Ranong

-- Eight half-day experiences: treasure hunt through Bangkok’s neighbourhoods; tour of Bangkok’s khlongs by longtail boat; sustainable activities at the Kui Buri community village; wildlife watching in Kui Buri National Park; tour of the Chumphon scenery; kayaking in mangrove forests; learn about Robusta coffee; cookery class in Khao Lak
+- Eight half-day experiences: treasure hunt through Bangkok’s neighborhoods; tour of Bangkok’s khlongs by longtail boat; sustainable activities at the Kui Buri community village; wildlife watching in Kui Buri National Park; tour of the Chumphon scenery; kayaking in mangrove forests; learn about Robusta coffee; cookery class in Khao Lak

 - Three-day stay at Elephant Hills with wildlife activities including elephants and river safaris